 In a separate bowl, combine the ketchup, cider vinegar, brown sugar (I used Swerve brown sugar), horseradish and pepper.
 Stir until well combined.

-When the brisket is done, allow it to rest for 15-20 minutes before slicing it.
-The meat should be fall-apart tender when you cut it.
-I love a good brisket no matter how you slice it…..so to speak.
+The meat should be so tender that it falls apart when you cut it.
+I love a good brisket, no matter how you slice it…..so to speak.
 I like the leftovers, too.

 Oven-Baked BBQ Brisket